pauljacob/DSCapstone2/index.md

 ## 4. Model Comparison

-For the purpose of higher ROAS uplift and coupon acceptance rate, the better ML model is the random forest.

-For the purpose of higher percentage of coupon acceptances captured and ROI dropoff resistance to additional production cost, the better ML model is the gradient boosting.
+In the figure below, we see the coupon acceptance rate vs percentage of coupon acceptances captured plot for the random forest and gradient boosting ML models.

 ![](./reports/image/figure_precision_recall_curve_random_forest_gradient_boosting_metric_auc_v4dot3.png)

+Using some assumptions, we concluded the following:

+• For the purpose of higher ROAS uplift and coupon acceptance rate, the better ML model is the random forest.

+• For the purpose of higher percentage of coupon acceptances captured and ROI dropoff resistance to additional production cost, the better ML model is the gradient boosting.

-## 5. Campaign Model Metrics
+## 5. ML Model Metrics

 In running our pilot campaign model, we found the takeout, coffee house, and low-cost restaurant merchant-advertisers showed preferred performance with good coupon acceptance rate, percentage of coupon acceptances captured, and coupon acceptances.
 The bar and mid-range restaurant merchant-advertisers were with good coupon acceptance rate, but with lesser percentage of coupon acceptances captured and coupon acceptances.